Section 5: Priority date

 The criteria to be applied can be said to be similar to those used to decide whether a claim is anticipated by the disclosure of an earlier document (see 2.03- 2.20).
 Thus if a priority document is silent about any essential element for which a patent is sought, the right to priority cannot generally be established.
 In particular, if a claim in a priority document is broad enough to cover a particular specific technical feature, it does not follow that it discloses that feature for the purpose of claiming priority.
 On the other hand, a feature which would necessarily be present when the teaching of the earlier application is put into practice may be treated as having been disclosed by implication (c.f.
 2.07).
 In Letraset Ltd v Rexel Ltd RPC 175 at pages 195-7, a claim which included the feature that adhesion between indicia and a carrier sheet was breakable by local stretching of the sheet was held to be fairly based on a provisional specification which was silent on this feature, since it was in fact something which could be shown to happen when the material described in the provisional specification was made and used.

 This approach is also consistent with the Opinion of the Enlarged Board of Appeal in Requirement for claiming priority of the “same invention” EPOR 17 (G 2/98), in which it was held that implicit disclosure in the earlier application may be taken into account, so that a priority claim is valid if the skilled person can derive the subject matter of the claim of the application in suit “directly and unambiguously, using common general knowledge, from the previous application as a whole”.
 This would appear to be consistent with the earlier decision in Biogen/Human beta-interferon EPOR 451 (T207/94), in which it was held that the disclosure of the earlier application was enabling in respect of the claims of the later application, despite the fact that the disclosure would have required a non-negligible amount of work on the part of the skilled person to achieve the invention as claimed in the later application.
 This was acceptable since the work required by the skilled person would have been quite feasible given the existing state of the art.
 Nevertheless, the criteria for assessing a valid priority claim are not identical to those used when considering anticipation.
-As the Enlarged Board of Appeal pointed out in G 2/98, where the claim in the application in suit has been broadened as compared to a more specific disclosure in the earlier application, priority cannot validly be claimed, even though the specific disclosure contained in the earlier application would anticipate the later, broader claim.
+As the Enlarged Board concluded in G2/98, priority can only be validly claimed where the skilled person can derive the subject-matter of the claim directly and unambiguously, using common general knowledge, from the previous application as a whole.
+However it is also possible for a single claim to set out a number of alternative subject matters (an “OR”-claim) which may each be entitled to different priority dates – see below.

 In Nestec SA & Ors v Dualit Ltd & Ors EWHC 923 (Pat) the claims of a patent were held to lack novelty over the disclosure of the document from which it claimed priority.
-In this case the claims of the patent were found not to be entitled to the claimed priority date as they were broader than the more specific disclosure in the earlier document.
+In this case the claims of the patent were found not to be entitled to the claimed priority date, as they covered a whole range of different arrangements (i.e. not a limited number of clearly defined alternatives) – some of which were not disclosed in the priority document.
 The earlier document was published, thereby forming part of the state of the art under s.
 2(3), and anticipated the claims of the patent (see 5.26, 15.22).
+This situation is sometimes referred to as ‘poisonous priority’.
+It is important to note that this situation can also arise when the state of the art is not the priority document itself but a published application sharing a priority claim, for example in a divisional application (see 15.22).

 Examination of claim to priority